kekse1/erase.js/README.md

 on my smartphone (more/less) securely.. by traversing a directory and overwriting all files with exactly the same amount of `\0` or random bytes.

-Without jailbreak there's no `dd` available, which is my regular tool for this.
+Without jailbreak one can't `dd` the whole disk drive(s).
+So I needed to do this directly on file level..

 > [!WARNING]
 > On Flash drives it's not perfectly secure.. but I'll research a bit more for this issue.